-Declares which dataset is the default.
-The value is the name of the dataset to be plotted.
-A field of this name must exist (either as dataset or as a link to a dataset).
+Declares which NeXus field is the default.
+The value is the name of the data field to be plotted.
+This field or link must exist and be a direct child of this NXdata group.

-It is recommended (as of NIAC2014) to use this attribute rather than adding a signal attribute to the dataset.
+It is recommended (as of NIAC2014) to use this attribute rather than adding a signal attribute to the field.
 See https://www.nexusformat.org/2014_How_to_find_default_data.html for a summary of the discussion.

 @axes: (optional) NX_CHAR

-signalattribute of this group).
-One entry is provided for every dimension in the signal field.
+One name is provided for every dimension in the signal or auxiliary signal fields.